RiffleSystems/riffle-website/src/pages/essays/prelude.md

 We also think that there's something of a chicken-and-egg problem.
 Because databases don't have the prominent role in app development that we imagine they could, no one appears to have built a database with the right set of performance tradeoffs for app-based workloads.
 For example, few databases are optimized for the low latencies that are necessary for interactive apps.
-Finally, we think that it might not have been possible to use a database for storing UI-specific, ephermeral state when many modern UI paradigms were developed.
+Finally, we think that it might not have been possible to use a database for storing UI-specific, ephemeral state when many modern UI paradigms were developed.
 However, modern hardware is just really, really fast, which opens up new architectures.
 </Aside>
 But in a unified system, these could just be lightweight checkboxes, not entirely different systems.